Damally/RedshiftWorkshop/Lab1/README.md

 ![alt text](https://github.com/andrehass/RedshiftWorkshop/blob/master/Images/lab1-connect1.jpg "Logo Title Text 1")

-Copy the endpoint details and save it to connect on the cluster.
-The endpoint will look similar to this one `redshiftday.xxxxxxxxxx.us-east-1.redshift.amazonaws.com:5439`

-You may need the JDBC URL depending on the tool you are using to connect to the Redshift Cluster.
-Scroll down on the same page and look for JDBC URL.

-JDBC URL will look similar to the JDBC URK bellow;

-`jdbc:redshift:/redshiftday.xxxxxxxxxx.us-east-1.redshift.amazonaws.com:5439/dev`

-Use the connection information to access your cluster.

-Credentials to log into the Redshift cluster.

-**Username:** `dwuser`

-**Password:**  `redshiftDay2019`

 You should now connect to your Amazon Redshift Cluster.
 You now can move to the Lab 2.